I’d like to explain … well … why this website exists.

 This month, save one percent more than normal.
 If you save zero percent of your income, save one percent this month.
 If you save 10 percent, save 11 percent this month.

-Starting at zero?
-Within a year, you’re saving 12 percent of your income.
+Do you currently save nothing?
+If you follow this plan, you’d be saving 12 percent of your income within one year.
 That’s 2x — 3x better than the average American.

 (Fun fact: The personal savings rate for the average American has hovered between 4 to 5 percent during the past few years.
 But it wasn’t always this way.
 In May 1975, the average American savings rate stood at 17 percent.
 By July 2005, it dropped to less than 2 percent.
-Next time you hit the bars, feel free to use this trivia as a pick-up line.)
+Does anyone else find that fascinating?
+Or is it just me?)

 - After 1 year, you’re saving 12 percent.